There is a good chance Polished.com Inc. (POL) will undergo another restructuring. - The Dwinnex

 Ratios:

-We take a closer look at POL’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of POL by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.70 and its Current Ratio is at 1.20.
 In the meantime, Its Debt-to-Equity ratio is 0.26 whereas as Long-Term Debt/Eq ratio is at 0.22.

 Upgrades & Downgrades